Helbiz Inc. (HLBZ) Reveals an Earnings Mystery

-Helbiz Inc. (NASDAQ:HLBZ) went up by 22.82% from its latest closing price compared to the recent 1-year high of $41.88.
-The company’s stock price has collected -17.86% of loss in the last five trading sessions.
+Helbiz Inc. (NASDAQ:HLBZ) went down by -10.37% from its latest closing price compared to the recent 1-year high of $41.88.
+The company’s stock price has collected -20.62% of loss in the last five trading sessions.

 Is It Worth Investing in Helbiz Inc. (NASDAQ :HLBZ) Right Now?